umd-dslam/docs/src/metadata/inode/README.md

 - The container for BlockManager, DatanodeManager, LeaseManager, etc. services;
 - RPC calls that modify or inspect the namespace should get delegated here;
 - Anything that touches only blocks (eg. block reports) is delegated to BlockManager;
-- Anything that touches only file information (eg. permissions, mkdirs) is delegated to FSDirectory`
+- Anything that touches only file information (eg. permissions, mkdirs) is delegated to `FSDirectory`;
 - Logs mutations to `FSEditLog`.
 (FSEditLog already been introduced in [Section 2.1](https://dsl-umd.github.io/docs/intro/hdfs.html#persistence)).